-By TRN Online, Kathmandu, Feb.22: People have the fundamental right to receive information about elections, the code of conduct, and other election-related activities, according to the Gorkhapatra Corporation.
+By TRN Online, Kathmandu, Feb.22: The General Manager of Gorkhapatra Corportion Lal Bahadur Airi said that people have the fundamental right to receive information about election, the code of conduct, and other election-related activities.

-Addressing the orientation program on election reporting held here today, the General Manager of the Gorkhapatra Corporation, Lal Bahadur Airi, stated that people have the fundamental right to receive information about elections, the code of conduct, and other election-related activities.
+Addressing the orientation program focusing on election reporting held today, GM Airi, stated that people have the fundamental right to receive information about elections, the code of conduct, and other election-related activities.
 With this understanding, today’s orientation program was organized.

-Referring to election-specific activities, he said that the Corporation had launched a “100 Days Initiative,” ensuring that no updates related to the election were missed.
+Referring to election-specific activities, he said that the Corporation had launched a “100 Days Initiative,” in order to ensure assure that no updates related to the election were missed.

-He said, “To understand the entire election process and to deliver accurate information to the public is our responsibility.
+He said, “Understanding the entire election process and providing accurate information to the public is our responsibility.
 Despite being associated with the election and its processes in one way or another, we still need to stay updated.
 Therefore, this orientation program was initiated.”

 He further stated that efforts have been made to prevent the spread of misinformation and disinformation and to provide fair and accurate information.
 He added that Gorkhapatra works to fill the gap felt by the audience and the market.